dirb997/php_users_form/README.md

 15. Add View templates.☑️
 16. Add validation to check if the email address is already in the DB.
 If it is, display an error alert.☑️
 17. Add an input validation for the password so it shows that it must be at least 8 characters long.☑️
+18. Add sign up confirmation by email functionality.☑️
 # Next steps:
 ...

 # Warning:
 * When using the "Built in web-server" on PHPstorm, the delete logic does not work properly sometimes, so I recommend setting the environment by yourself (Will be working in solving this error soon).
+* There are some cases (or email addresses) in which the email message is not being sent or is directly sent to the spam folder.